 To solve the apt vs apt-get commands dilemma, we have got the apt command.
 The apt command originally works with the fundamentals of the apt-get and the apt-cache commands.
 But, the apt command is not conventional, it eliminates all the complexity that we face on the apt-get command.

-In Linux, the new apt command actually is helpful.
-It gathers all the necessary tools in a place so you don’t need to worry about so many functional commands like apt-get.
+In Linux, the new apt command is actually helpful.
+It gathers all the necessary tools in a place, so you don’t need to worry about so many functional commands like apt-get.

 4. apt vs apt-get Commands: Which Do We Need to Use?